uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/06_Randon_Testing.md

 #### Goal

-to know consumer demand for a product
+to know consumer demand for a product wrt price

-#### Problem with observational data

-We cannot directly use P and Q to estimate the demand/supply function.
-This is because every point is an equilbrium point.
-So, self-selection effect comes into play.

 #### Given Data